Clinical Assistant Professor, Elementary Education

 About Susan Sabella

-Prior to joining the Elementary Education faculty at Plymouth State University, Susan worked in public schools for 27 years as a classroom teacher, a reading specialist, and as a K-12 literacy coach.
+Prior to joining the Elementary Education faculty at Plymouth State University, Susan facilitated learning in public schools for 27 years as a classroom teacher, a reading specialist, and as a K-12 literacy coach.

 At PSU, Susan teaches courses in K-8 language arts and she also coordinates and actively supports clinical experiences.
 Her action research interests include disciplinary literacy, Universal Design for Learning, and open education pedagogy.
 Susan is an active member of the Cluster Pedagogy Learning Community (CPLC) and also serves as an Open Education Ambassador for the University System of New Hamphsire (USNH).